anyoptimization/pymoo/docs/source/visualization/index.md

 plot.show()
 ```

 This holds for all our visualizations.
 However, depending on the visualization the matplotlib function that is used and the corresponding keyword arguments might change.
-For example, in for the PetalWidth Plot polygons are drawn which has different keywords than the plot of matplotlib.
+For example, in the PetalWidth Plot polygons are drawn which have different keywords than the plot of matplotlib.

 +++